 Group on Women in Medicine and Science (GWIMS)

-Modeled on the Association of American Medical Colleges Group on Women in Medicine and Science, the GWIMS Chapter at UW-Madison SMPH is designed to represent women faculty with the goal of advancing the full and successful participation and inclusion of women in science and medicine by addressing gender equity, recruitment, retention, awards and recognition, and career advancement.
+Modeled on the Association of American Medical Colleges Group on Women in Medicine and Science, the GWIMS Chapter at UW School of Medicine and Public Health represents women faculty with the goal of advancing the full and successful participation and inclusion of women in medicine and science by addressing gender equity, recruitment, retention, awards and recognition, and career advancement.

 Institute for Clinical and Translational Research KL2 Scholars